AmazedWonder/AirBnB_clone_v2/README.md

 CSS
 Front-end
 ```
-This project focuses on creating first web server in Python and making static HTML file dynamic by using objects stored in a file or database.
+This project focuses on creating HTML/CSS.
+Creating the HTML of the application and the template of each object.
+HTML.

 ```
 ## Resources